brazilian-utils/brutils-python/README_EN.md

 ### [Procurando pela versão em português?](README.md)

-_Compatible with Python 2.7 and 3.x_

 `brutils` is a library for validating brazilian document numbers, and might eventually evolve to deal with other validations related to brazilian bureaucracy.

-It's main functionality is the validation of CPF and CNPJ numbers, but suggestions for other (preferrably deterministic) things to validate are welcome.
+It's main functionality is the validation of CPF and CNPJ numbers, but suggestions for other (preferably deterministic) things to validate are welcome.

 ## Installation